 “If he likes Liszt, yes,” Daltrey replied confidently.
 “I mean, I think if Liszt saw it, he’d really like it.”

-Daltrey moved restlessly in his chair; one sensed that he’d covered tbe subjects he’d intended to cover and was eager to wind up the discussion.
-Someone asked what member of the band Daltrey was closest to; and after he replied that “it depends where I’m standing onstage,” a woman from MCA came forward to help the singer make his exit.
+Daltrey moved restlessly in his chair; one sensed that he’d covered the subjects he’d intended to cover and was eager to wind up the discussion.
+Someone asked what member of the band Daltrey was closest to; and after he replied that “it depends where I’m standing on stage,” a woman from MCA came forward to help the singer make his exit.

-“Thank you all for coming,” he told the reporters. ”Roger does have to be going, but he will take one last question.”
+“Thank you all for coming,” she told the reporters. ”Roger does have to be going, but he will take one last question.”

 Even press conferences, it seems, have bloody encores.